 The intentional breaking of glass (bottles, windows, etc.) results in a $50 fine and five hours of assigned community service.
 (The fine and the hours may be increased if the incident involves multiple bottles or windows being broken.)
 Violators will be asked to recycle their glass containers.
 Persistent violators may be fined $25 per bottle.

-Residents should register their guests via this on-line registration form.
+Residents should register their guests with the Head Resident, Proctor or Area Coordinator.
 Guests are required to abide by University policy including the policies governing alcohol and drug use.
 Residents are held responsible for any damages or infractions perpetrated by guests.
 Privileges to have guests in the residential halls may be revoked if a student’s guests violate University policies.

 Individual room keys and front door keys should be used only by the student to whom they are issued.
 The keys are to be used only when school is in session and are to be returned at the end of the year to the Office of Residential Life.
 Lost keys, for which there is a $25 fine, must be reported and replaced.